openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a cross-device flow, upon completion of the authentication request, the SIOP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-Below is an informative example of a Self-Issued OP response when Self-Issued OP and the Relying Party are on the same device:
+Below is an informative example of a Self-Issued OP Response in a same-device flow:

 ```
 HTTP/1.1 302 Found